browserstack/csharp-appium-app-browserstack/README.md

 - You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)

-**Note**: If you are running Local test on Mac or GNU/Linux, you need to establish a Local Testing connection through your command-line interface by following the these steps:
+**Note**: If you are running Local test on Mac or GNU/Linux, you need to establish Local Testing connection through your command-line interface by following the these steps:
  1. Download binary appropriate to your system:
     - [OS X (10.7 and above)](https://www.browserstack.com/browserstack-local/BrowserStackLocal-darwin-x64.zip)
     - [Linux 32-bit](https://www.browserstack.com/browserstack-local/BrowserStackLocal-linux-ia32.zip)